OpenDigitalTwin-Dev/FENGSim/README.md

    * Domain Decomposition Method, the Poisson equation (2023-08-23)
    * Domain Decomposition Method, the elasticity equation (...)
 4. ROS
+   * <mark>ros-dev-tools</mark> from <mark>infra-variants</mark> in <mark>ros-infrastructure</mark>
+	 > This repository contains package configuration information and automation for the ROS Infrastructure variant packages.
+Currently there are two variants used for ROS Infrastructure. ros-build-essential contains the base set of packages to be present when building any ROS package on the build farm. ros-dev-tools contains packages that are of general use to ROS developers but which are not dependencies of any particular packages within a ROS distribution.
+   * <mark>rosdep</mark> in <mark>ros-infrastructure</mark>
+	 >rosdep is a command-line tool for installing system dependencies.
+For end-users, rosdep helps you install system dependencies for software that you are building from source.
+For developers, rosdep simplifies the problem of installing system dependencies on different platforms.
+Instead of having to figure out which debian package on Ubuntu Oneiric contains Boost, you can just specify a dependency on 'boost'.
+   * <mark>colcon</mark>
+	 >colcon is a command line tool to improve the workflow of building, testing and using multiple software packages.
+It automates the process, handles the ordering and sets up the environment to use the packages.
    * MoveIt sources and compilation (...)
    * Navigation sources and compilation (...)